AFRICAN DIASPORA ON THE INTERNET

 - University of Wisconsin Libraries: Africans in bondage: studies in slavery and the slave trade.
 Ed. by Paul E. Lovejoy. -- [Madison, Wisconsin]: African Studies Program, University of Wisconsin, 1986.This searchable electronic book is part of a larger project called: Africana Digitization Project.
 The collection includes 7 works on West African history, 1526-1680 -- especially for areas now known as Cape Verde, Guinea Bissau, Guinea, and Sierra Leone.

 - Fundação Pierre Verger (Salvador, Bahia, Brazil)The official web site --in English, French, and Portuguese-- for the archive of the famous French-born photographer Pierre Verger (1902-1996), who visually documented the peoples and cultures of West and Central Africa and the African diaspora in the Americas--especially Brazil--during the 20th century.
-The site includes an extensive online photographic collection, information about the foundation's cultural center in Salvador, and a bibliography on Verger's publications.
+The site includes an extensive online photographic collection, information about the foundation's cultural center and Verger's archive in Salvador, and a bibliography on Verger's publications.

 - Voice of the Shuttle: African American Resources (Department of English, University of California, Santa Barbara, California)An impressive list of links (without annotations).